PCC 10.4 Release Manual

 Click the “Resend” button and make the appropriate changes to the prescription.
 You can choose a different pharmacy or modify details like the dose amount, dispense quantity and form, and patient instructions.

-Even if you don’t feel confident making the required changes yourself, you can queue this prescription for the prescriber’s approval with a note about what needs to change.
+Even if you aren’t qualified to make the required changes yourself, you can queue this prescription for the prescriber’s approval with a note about what needs to change.

 Enter a Resend Reason

-Leave a note in the Resend Reason field to let the prescriber know why a change was needed, what changes you made, or which changes they need to make before finalizing the resend.
+Leave a note in the Resend Reason field to let the prescriber know why a change was needed, what changes you made, or which changes the prescriber needs to make before finalizing the resend.

 Save and Queue the Resend